cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/local-discourse-on-vagrant.md

 ### Configure Admin > Customize > Embedding

-In order to enable discoure for embedding you have to go to the admin console.
+In order to enable discourse for embedding you have to go to the admin console.
 This is the icon at the right top and if you click on it you see a wrench symbol and the "Admin" entry.
 Once you click on it you see a head-line with the following entries: Dashboard, Settings, Users, Badges, Emails, Logs, Customize, API, Backups, Plugins.
 You have to go to the "Customize" tab.
 When you do that a sub-headline opens with the following entries:
 Themes, Colors, Text, Email, Email Style, User Fields, Emoji, Permalinks, Embedding.
 You will have guessed it: you have to pick "Embedding".